Source : www.divaina.com

 Although ours is a small island we had a great history.
 Kings and queens, grand heroes and heroines, noble and eminent monks all collaborated to achieve progress of the country.
 Epigraphs, archives, historical stories and folklore call us back to our own heritage.

 Sangamuwa is located about 20 miles away from Kurunegala.
 It is close to the Kurunegala-Dambulla main road.
 Just passing Gokerella village there is a junction called Dolosdaha.
 To the right side of the Dolosdaha junction a road goes up to Meddeketiya (Wewa) reservoir.
-In front of the Meddeketiya Wewa there is the ancient and valued Sangamuwa temple and archaeological site.
+In front of the Meddeketiya Wewa, there is the ancient and valued Sangamuwa temple and archaeological site.

 Sangamuwa was a very important monastery during Anuradhapura era.
-It is said that a large number of Bhikkhus and Bhikkhunnis achieved enlightenment here.
+It is said that a large number of Bhikkhus and Bhikkhunis achieved enlightenment here.
 According to the historic evidence Arahath Malaiyadeva Maha Thera was also enlightened at Sangamuwa sacred site.
-One of the 10 main generals of King Dutugemunu, Gotabhaya’s wife was also enlightened after she was ordained as a Bhikkunni at Sangamuwa.
+One of the 10 main generals of King Dutugemunu, Gotabhaya’s wife was also enlightened after she was ordained as a Bhikkhuni at Sangamuwa.
 After the victory of the Vijithapura battle between the Kings Dutugamunu and Elara, the armies were released to go their own ways.
 Then Gotabhaya had gone to live in the Buddhist way.
 His wife also had come to her own village, presently known as Sangamuwa.
 And she became a Bhikkuni.
 She takes attained enlightenment.
 Sangamuwa has a rich heritage.
-Actually it is the place of the first and only epigraph of a peace agreement recorded in world history.
+Actually, it is the place of the first and only epigraph of a peace agreement recorded in world history.

 We shall (also) never be delivered from hell.
 May this writing protect the world as long as the Moon and the Stars last.
 May this union of these two people, whose wealth is used for the benefit of others, be suffused with love.

-In fact one of the combats caused to establish the inscription.
+In fact, one of the combats caused to establish the inscription.
 Parakkramabahu I and Gajabahu II were two brothers in law.
 But once they fell into a conflict about the crown.
 And they got scared of each other and hid in the same place.
 Unexpectedly the place was Sangamuwa.

 Incidentally one morning they happened to meet face to face.
 It caused conflict again.
 But with the mediation of a monk, they stopped their combat and promised to build the country for a prosperous future.
 Then the incident created a deep message for the future generation.